dolthub/docs/content/reference/sql/dolt-system-tables.md

 ## `dolt_history_$TABLENAME`

-For every user table named `$TABLENAME`, there is a read-only system table named `dolt_history_$TABLENAME` which can be queried to find a row's value at every commit ancestor reachable from the current branch.
+For every user table named `$TABLENAME`, there is a read-only system table named `dolt_history_$TABLENAME` that can be queried to find a row's value at every commit in the current branch's history.

 ### Schema